Home Home Saudi Arabia & UAE Bypass Hormuz: Petroline Is Fully Restored-Update: Iran Drones...

-Saudi Arabia & UAE Bypass Hormuz: Petroline Is Fully Restored
+Saudi Arabia & UAE Bypass Hormuz: Petroline Is Fully Restored-Update: Iran Drones UAE & Ships

 0

-Saudi Arabia fully restored the East-West oil pipeline, the petroline, bypassing the Strait of Hormuz and pumping 7,000,000 barrels per day.
-Saudi Arabia says it doesn’t need the Strait of Hormuz any longer.
-The UAE will also use Petroline and has a pipeline of its own on the Gulf of Oman.
+Saudi Arabia fully restored the East-West oil pipeline, the petroline.
+They can now bypass the Strait of Hormuz and pump 7,000,000 barrels a day.
+Saudi Arabia says it no longer needs the Strait of Hormuz.
+The UAE will also use Petroline and has its own pipeline in the Gulf of Oman.

 The East–West Pipeline is a 1,200 km (about 750-mile) network that runs from Abqaiq in the eastern oil-rich province to the Red Sea port of Yanbu.
 It connects major oil processing facilities in the east to export terminals on the west coast, allowing crude to be shipped to global markets without passing through the Strait of Hormuz.